All Posts

 Download the White Paper

-Sanding SLA 3D printed parts is often the best method or smoothing edges, removing blemishes, and getting rid of any left over support marks.
-Hand sanding is most effective on simple shapes, but it can be hard or impossible to sand complex objects with deep crevices and internal supports.
+Sanding 3D printed parts is often the best method for smoothing edges, removing blemishes, and getting rid of any leftover support marks.
+Hand sanding is most effective on simple shapes, but it can be hard or nearly impossible to sand complex objects with deep crevices and internal supports.
+Media blasting or polishing might be more effective solutions in these cases.

 The best way to sand SLA parts is to start with a low grit sandpaper, and slowly move to finer grit levels over time.
 For example, SLA 3D printed parts can be sanded to be smooth and glossy with 3,000 grit sandpaper.
 Slowly increase the grit, polishing and smoothing the part until it reaches its desired texture.
 At around 12,000 grit, the parts should become reflective.
 If you’re having trouble, sanding your part under running water or on a wet piece of sandpaper can sometimes help create a smooth surface on tough parts.

-SLA parts come off the build platform with notably less layer lines than parts printed with other 3D printing processes, like FDM.
-Oftentimes, the layer lines on SLA printers are not noticeable.
+SLA parts come off the build platform with notably fewer layer lines than parts printed with other 3D printing processes, like fused deposition modeling (FDM).
+Oftentimes, the layer lines on resin 3D printers are not noticeable.
 This means FDM prints often require significantly more sanding to smooth parts.
 That said, if you need a glass-smooth finish, SLA does require sanding to fully remove any trace of layers, especially on spherical parts.
-Slowly increasing sandpaper grit will allow you to eliminate or reduce layer lines to a miniscule level on any SLA part.
+Slowly increasing sandpaper grit will allow you to eliminate or reduce layer lines to a minuscule level on any SLA part.

 The most common reason for sanding 3D printing parts is to remove support markings.
 As you become more comfortable with 3D printing, it may be worth spending additional time during the print preparation process to angle 3D prints in ways that remove or reduce supports from important parts of a print.
 For example, if you are printing a bust or model, it is often possible to angle the part so that the model face does not require supports.
 This will make the sanding process much easier.